Inspiring Travel Books You Should Read At Least Once

 Jessica and Rachel compiled their emails to each other in one book.
 They swap tales of teaching classes of military men, running a magazine, and flirting in foreign languages and go through breakups and breakdowns.
 But overall it’s a very humorous tale.
 Something similar to a TV show Girls on HBO.

-is a good book for recent graduates.
-Anyone over 30 years old would enjoy it as it would make them nostalgic about their own self discovery as a recent graduate.
+Graduates in Wonderland is a good book for recent graduates.
+Anyone over 30 years old would enjoy it as it would make them nostalgic about their own self-discovery as a recent graduate.
 It’s an easy read with tone is always fresh and authentic.

-While it’s a journey of self-discovery and human’s connection with nature, her recollections of her times with Aboriginals and station people were the most interesting to me.
+While it’s a journey of self-discovery and human connection with nature, her recollections of her times with Aboriginals and station people were the most interesting to me.
 And the fact that Robyn is scathingly honest about herself, no matter how off-putting it might be.
 It’s surely one of the best travel books on self-discovery.

 The entire plot is about Kristin going on escapades to have some fun with foreign guys.
 Sometimes ‘dating’ two or three at once.
 When she isn’t sharing details about her travels and international boyfriends, she tells the reader about her career as a comedy writer in Hollywood.
 And while she might be describing everything in a funny way, I kept thinking that it was often too much information for me.